stellar/django-polaris/docs/tutorials/index.rst

 Specify environment variables
 -----------------------------

-Within the ``BASE_DIR`` directory, write the following variables to a ``.env`` file.
+Write the following variables to a ``.env`` file.
+If you'd rather define them in your settings file, you must prepend these settings with ``POLARIS_``.
 ::

     STELLAR_NETWORK_PASSPHRASE="Test SDF Network ; September 2015"
     HORIZON_URI="https://horizon-testnet.stellar.org/"
     HOST_URL="http://localhost:8000"
     LOCAL_MODE=1
-    SERVER_JWT_KEY="supersecretjwtencodingstring"
+    SERVER_JWT_KEY=<your secret string for encrypting JWTs>
-    SIGNING_SEED=
+    SIGNING_SEED=<your Stellar secret key for signing SEP-10 challenges>

 Many of these are self-explanatory, but ``LOCAL_MODE`` ensures Polaris runs properly using HTTP.
-In production Polaris should run under HTTPS. ``SERVER_JWT_KEY`` is a secret string used to encode the client's authenticated session as a token.
-Finally, ``SIGNING_SEED`` should be the secret key for the keypair you intend to use for signing SEP-10 challenge transactions.
+In production Polaris should run under HTTPS.

 There is one more variable that must be added to ``.env``, but we're going to wait until we issue the asset we intend to anchor.